david-garcia-garcia/crowdsec-firewall-bouncer-docker/README.md

 Docker image for CrowdSec Firewall Bouncer with nftables support, optimized for Kubernetes deployments.

+## Overview

+This image provides the CrowdSec Firewall Bouncer as a **Kubernetes sidecar container** to secure TCP and HTTP services.
+The bouncer runs alongside your application container and automatically blocks malicious IPs detected by CrowdSec, protecting your services from attacks.

+**Principal Use Case**: Deploy as a sidecar container in Kubernetes pods to protect your TCP and HTTP services by automatically applying firewall rules based on CrowdSec threat intelligence.

+**When to Use This Sidecar**: While the recommended approach is to bounce at the ingress level, some ingress controllers (like Traefik) lack support for TCP bouncers.
+For TCP services or when ingress-level bouncing isn't available, deploy this sidecar directly in your workload pods to apply firewall rules at the pod level.

 ## Features

 - Pre-installed CrowdSec firewall bouncer with nftables support